 SubmissionTutorial attendance and engagement

-Students are required to attend and be actively engaged in a minimum of 8 tutorials throughout the semester.
+Students are required to attend and be actively engaged in tutorials throughout the semester.

-In groups of three, students will make a video presentation and submit it and acompanying material to the MyUni portal by the due time and date.
+Students will work in groups make a video presentation and submit it and acompanying material to the MyUni portal by the due time and date.

 Mid semester test

 Details of the mid semester test will be available from MyUni by week 2 of the semester.

 If students are unable to complete a test within the specified time due to medical or compassionate grounds they must provide appropriate documentation to the course coordinator within seven days of the tutorial, test day/time and an alternative time to complete the assessment will be negotiated.
 The nature and form of the documentation to accompany a request for an extension must be in accordance with the instructions for application for supplementary examinations for ‘medical and compassionate grounds’ located at the following website: http://www.adelaide.edu.au/student/exams/supps.html.
 Students who fail to submit any piece of assessment and fail to provide adequate supporting documentation to the course coordinator will be awarded a score of zero for that component of the course assessment.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending